Sharing Our Good News (04/29/22)

 Last year, we talked with a group of STEM students who designed an augmented reality based app for Lockheed.
 Who knows what this Summer will bring!
 Thank you Brandon for sharing the details of the program and what STEM students have to look forward to.

-For more information about STEM’s internship opportunities, contact Dr. Gregg Cannady: gregg.cannady@stemk12.org
+For more information about STEM’s internship opportunities, contact Dr. Gregg Cannady: gregg.cannady@https://stemk12.org

 STEM students attend ACEC Colorado Conference